paultheron-X/FASTEL-fork/docs/background.md

 ### Results

-Experiments performed on a collection of 28 open-source and real-world datasets, demonstrated that our new FASTEL toolkit can lead to 100x more compact ensembles and up to 23% improvement in out-of-sample performance, compared to tree ensembles learnt by popular toolkits such as XGBoost, as described in the [here, section 6](https://dl.acm.org/doi/pdf/10.1145/3534678.3539412)
+Experiments performed on a collection of 28 open-source and real-world datasets, demonstrated that our new FASTEL toolkit can lead to **100x more compact ensembles and up to 23% improvement in out-of-sample performance**, compared to tree ensembles learnt by popular toolkits such as XGBoost, as described in the [here, section 6](https://dl.acm.org/doi/pdf/10.1145/3534678.3539412)